Hip pain in equestrian sports — what helps?

 • After 6–12 weeks : Everyday activities are usually possible again.

-• After 3–6 months : A cautious introduction to riding can be successful – depending on the healing process, muscles and sport.
+• After 3–6 months : A cautious return to riding is possible – depending on the healing process, muscle strength and type of sport.

-• Long-term : Many riders report that they can walk, trot and even canter again without pain.
+• In the long term : Many riders report that they can ride pain-free again at a walk, trot and even canter.

-However, risks such as falls or extreme stress should definitely be considered.
+However, risks such as falls or extreme stress should definitely be taken into account.
 Consultation with the surgeon is mandatory.

 Case studies

 • Recreational rider, 45 years old : Hip pain in the groin, cause: adductor tension.
-Treatment: physiotherapy + seat training.
-After 2 months, free of symptoms.
+Therapy: Physiotherapy + riding position training.
+Pain-free again after 2 months.

-• Show jumper, 32 years old : Diagnosis: hip impingement.
-After unsuccessful conservative treatment, arthroscopic surgery.
-Return to competitive sport after 6 months.
+• Show jumper, 32 years old : Diagnosis: Hip impingement.
+After unsuccessful conservative therapy, arthroscopic surgery.
+Back in competition after 6 months.

-• Rider, 65 years old : Advanced osteoarthritis, severe pain even in everyday life.
-Solution: hip replacement.
+• Female rider, 65 years old : Advanced osteoarthritis, severe pain even in everyday life.
+Solution: Total hip replacement.
 After rehabilitation, regular recreational riding in the countryside is possible again.

-Conclusion: What to do if you have hip pain while riding?
+Conclusion: What to do about hip pain in equestrian sports

 • Hip pain is a common problem among riders.

-• Causes range from muscular tension to osteoarthritis.
+• Causes range from muscle tension to osteoarthritis.

 • A thorough diagnosis is crucial.

-• Conservative measures such as sitting training, physiotherapy and exercise help many sufferers.
+• Conservative measures such as posture training, physiotherapy and exercise help many sufferers.

-• If necessary, hip surgery or total hip replacement can restore quality of life.
+• If necessary, hip surgery or a total hip replacement can restore quality of life.

-• Riding is often possible again after a hip replacement – with patience and targeted rehabilitation.
+• Riding is possible again in many cases after a hip replacement – with patience and targeted rehabilitation.

 Recommendation: Consultation at Endoprotheticum Rhein-Main

-If you suffer from hip pain that affects your riding, you should seek specialized help.
+If you are suffering from hip pain that is affecting your riding, you should seek specialized help.

-At the Endoprotheticum Rhein-Main in Mainz you will find:
+At Endoprostheticum Rhein-Main in Mainz you will find:

-• in Prof. Kutzner an experienced specialist for hip diseases,
+• Prof. Kutzner is an experienced specialist in hip diseases,

 • state-of-the-art diagnostics,